moretzbd/PasswordManagerGUI/README.md

 # PasswordManagerGUI

-A simple local password manager I made for personal use.
+A simple local password manager I made for my personal use and decided to upload.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Encrypts login and password using AES and Argon2 key derivation.
+Each file is named in plaintext and the encrypted information is loaded upon clicking the file in a list generated from the filenames in the "Passwords" folder.
+Importing and exporting to CSV files is supported.

 ## Getting Started